eng470-s23/jamieoconnell/presentation.md

 (West Eugene, Oregon Cancer analysis)

 **Thirteen Years of beyond toxics **

 ![The Impact of Beyond Toxics on Environmental Justice in Eugene](https://github.com/eng470-s23/jamieoconnell/assets/129902759/7ed1771a-6369-4adf-9832-037da8991eac)

+"This is an ongoing project investigating how the air pollutants being released affect the health of West Eugene’s community.
+West Eugene (97402 zip code) is home to an industrial corridor made up of 35 manufacturing companies.
+All together, 684,159 pounds of toxic chemicals were released into the environment of West Eugene in 2019--that’s 96% of all chemicals being released in the city of Eugene."
+Tromblay, K. (2021, July 7).
+Health problems in west eugene warrant a closer look.
+Beyond Toxics. https://www.beyondtoxics.org/blog/2020/08/health-problems-in-west-eugene-warrant-a-closer-look/